micheldebree/retropixels/cli/README.md

   - `--hires, -h`: use hires mode instead of multicolor
   - `--scale, -s <mode>` with `<mode>`:
     - `fill` (default): scale and crop to fill output dimensions
+    - `fit` (default): scale and crop to fit output dimensions, potentially padding with to fit aspect ratio
     - `none`: do not scale, only crop
   - `--nomaps`: restrict to a single color per attribute type or sprite
   - `--overwrite`: overwrite if output file already exists